rkhetani/Meetup/lesson/sailfish-sleuth.md

 b.
 Get the abundance using the quantification step using the `quant` command and the parameters described below (more information on parameters can be found [here](http://sailfish.readthedocs.org/en/master/sailfish.html#description-of-important-options):

-   * `i`: specify the location of the index directory; for us it is `/groups/hbctraining/ngs-data-analysisSummer2016/rnaseq/sailfish.ensembl2.idx/`
+   * `i`: specify the location of the index directory
    * `-l SR`: specify stranded single-end reads
    * `-r`: list of files
    * `--useVBOpt`: use variational Bayesian EM algorithm rather than the ‘standard EM’ to optimize abundance estimates (more accurate)